pubggamerzytm/TrxBetBot/trxbetbot/plugins/bet/resources/betting.md

-You are betting that the hash of the block that contains your transaction, ends with one of these characters: `{{choice}}`.
+You are betting that the hash of the block that contains your transaction ends with these characters: `{{choice}}`.

-The chance that one of the {{count}} characters is the last character of the block hash is {{chance}}% and if you win you will get x{{leverage}} your sent amount.
+If you win then the amount of TRX that you have sent to the address on the bottom will be multiplied by a factor of {{factor}}.

 Send between {{min}} and {{max}} TRX to this address.
-Delta between balance and max value will be treated as a donation.
-Balance smaller then min will also be treated as a donation.
+Amount outside of allowed boundaries will be returned to you.